chasinglucid/ware-house-code/README.md

 TO DO -- 6/8/2018
 1. Add login pop-up
 2. Add form fields on Sell page
-3. Add "remove" to items and update button on cart.html
-4. Create links to products on cart.html
-5. redesign mobile responsive
+3. redesign mobile responsive
-6. Make accessible for screen readers
+4. Make accessible for screen readers

 ----------------------------------------------------